jitsi/handbook/docs/dev-guide/contributing.md

 ### Duplication

 * Don't copy-paste source code.
 Reuse it.
+Be careful not to create bad abstractions just to resuse a small chunk of code, however.

 ### Formatting